-Minister Brooks currently serves as an Associate Minister at St. John Missionary Baptist Church in the capacity of Minister of Education.
+Minister Brooks currently serves as an Associate Minister at Rising Star Missionary Baptist Church.
 She graduated from Kent State University with a Bachelor of Science Degree in Education and from san Jose State University with a Master of Arts Degree in Administration/Supervision.
 The wife of Alphonso Brooks, Carol is also the mother of two sons and a grandmother of three.

-Currently, she serves on the Community Healthcare Alliance Committee for the Tri-City Healthcare District and is a member of the North County African American Women’s Association and the Women’s Community Club.
+Currently, she is a member of the North County African American Women’s Association and the Women’s Community Club.
 She has served on the Board of Directors for the Vista Community Clinic and KOCT Community Television.
+She also served on the Community Healthcare Alliance Committee for the Tri-City Healthcare District.

 Laurie Burt earned her degree in English from the University of Utah and went on to become a high school teacher.
 An avid community activist, she serves as the Humanitarian Specialist for The Church of Jesus Christ of Latter-day Saints and regularly volunteers with Interfaith Community Services.